joeatbayes/embedded-rust-examples/ex-gpio-measure-time-to-change-high-to-low/readme.md

 ![alt text](img/rainamp-sensor-board-mods-internal-varuable-capacitor_20240420_174507593~2.jpg)
 - This Board Features
   - ESP32 S3 Mini 4MB firmware, 2MB PS RAM
+  - Power regulator handeling input between 4.5 to 36V
   - DS1820B Temperature sensor
+  - I2C pinout with pullups in place
-  - 1/2 duplex RS485 transceiver
+  - 1/2 duplex RS485 transceiver with optional termination
-  - Power regulator handeling input between 4.5 to 36V
+  - 1 Wire header with pullup can repurpose if desolder pullup
+  - dht22 header with pullup  can repurpose if desolder pullup
-  - 15 Amp Mostor Driver with activity LED and large buffer capacitors
+  - 15 Amp low side Motor Driver with activity LED and large buffer capacitors
-  - Jtag sel, romp print, spi voltage broken out
+  - Jtag sel, romp print, spi voltage broken ready header & jumper
-  - JTAG connector - pins can be repurposed if JTAG not needed
+  - JTAG connector pins can be repurposed if JTAG not needed
   - 10 available IO pins most with ADC and touch capability
-  - 3 pins reserved for capacitive sensing can be repurposed
+  - 3 pins reserved for capacitive sensing can be repurposed If others could benefit from this board then let know what they would be worth to see if we could afford to make them available. info@rainamp.com

 ## Picture of Bottle with electrode
 ![alt text](img/var-cap-sensor-for-bottle_20240420_174810579~2.jpg)